Gangster-style photos from Bulgarian PM’s bedroom ratchet up dirty war with anonymous enemy | BALKAN BLOG

 Falling colossus

 Borissov has built an image of an almighty strongman who controls everyone in the country and can change everything whenever he likes.
-However, the photos have raised questions about his power as they appear to show he has an enemy very close to him.
+However, the photos have raised questions about his power, as they appear to show he has an enemy very close to him.

 Analysts have commented that, no matter who ordered and executed them, they are a sign of a dirty war that might put an end to Borissov’s political career.

 One suggestion is that the attack on Borissov might come from fugitive gambling mogul Vassil Bozhkov, dubbed Cherepa (The Skull).
-Previously Bozhkov, who is hiding in the UAE after being charged on 18 counts in Bulgaria, initiated an attack against Borissov, claiming he blackmailed him along with Finance Minister Vladislav Goranov.
+Previously Bozhkov, who is hiding in the UAE after being charged on 18 counts in Bulgaria, initiated an attack against Borissov, claiming he had blackmailed him along with Finance Minister Vladislav Goranov.

 However, Bozhkov has not admitted any involvement in the recording or the photos.